 New faces include: Elvis star Austin Butler as Feyd-Rautha Harkonnen, an antagonist with great aspirations; Florence Pugh as Princess Irulan Corrino, daughter of the Emperor; Christopher Walken as Emperor Shaddam IV, finally showing up to set things straight; and Léa Seydoux as Lady Margot, a Bene Gesserit with a very important mission.

-French Canadian director and writer and Denis Villeneuve, of Arrival and Blade Runner 2049 fame, is captaining the ambitious two-part project to completion.
-He’s also shown interest in adapting Dune Messiah (opens in new tab) as one film to cap off his ideal Dune trilogy, although that depends on the success of Dune: Part 2.
+French-Canadian director and writer and Denis Villeneuve, of Arrival and Blade Runner 2049 fame, is captaining the ambitious two-part project to completion.
+He's also shown interest in adapting Dune Messiah as one movie to cap off his ideal Dune trilogy, although that depends on the success of Dune: Part 2.
 He was joined once again by screenwriter Jon Spaihts (Prometheus, Doctor Strange) to pen the script.

 Renowned composer Hans Zimmer, who created – and recorded – a massive original score for Dune: Part 1, is unsurprisingly back for Part 2.
 Likewise, acclaimed cinematographer Greig Fraser (Rogue One: A Star Wars Story, The Batman) isn't missing the second part of this story.

 Other big names going back into the fray are Joe Walker (film editing), Patrice Vermette (production design), Tom Brown (art direction), Jacqueline West (costume design), and Donald Mowat (makeup).